cometbft/cometbft/spec/consensus/reactor/reactor.md

     Network Stack
 ```

-The goal here is to understand what the State layer requires from the Communication layer (Gossip-I) and what the Communication layer requires from P2P (P2P-I) in order to satisfy the State layer needs.
+The goal here is to understand what the CONS requires from GOSSIP (GOSSIP-I) and what the GOSSIP requires from P2P (P2P-I) in order to satisfy the CONS needs.

 # Status

-This is a Work In Progress.
-It has not been reviewed and is far from completion.
+This is a Work In Progress and is far from completion.

-Some descriptions only resemble TLA+.
-They will be rigorously rewritten later.
+Specifications are provided in english, here, and are accompanied by [Quint specifications](https://github.com/tendermint/tendermint/main/spec/consensus/reactor).
+Permalinks are inserted throughout this document for convenience but may outdated.

+# TODO
+- Provide an outline
+- Complete the TNT specs
+- Update references to TNT
+- Update permalinks
+- Consider splitting the TNT spec?
+    - Common vocabulary
+    - CONS
+    - GOSSIP
 # Outline
-> **TODO**